krozgrov/ha-omlet-integration/README.md

 # Omlet Home Assistant Integration

-A **custom integration for Home Assistant** that connects your Omlet Smart Coop and related devices, enabling monitoring and control directly from Home Assistant using the Omlet [Python SDK] (https://smart.omlet.com/developers/python-sdk).
+A **custom integration for Home Assistant** that connects your Omlet Smart Coop and related devices, enabling monitoring and control directly from Home Assistant using the Omlet Python SDK.

 ## Features